 Don't Miss Out.
 Subscribe!

 We have established this blog as a platform for insights, ideas and answers related to investment banking.
 It's ideal for company directors and officers, private equity and legal professionals.
-Subscribe for Gordian updates and our monthly newsletter.
+Subscribe for Gordian updates and our newsletter.

 In parts 1-7 of our Cost of Capital series, we discussed our views on inflation and how it would lead to higher interest rates and associated declines in asset prices.
 Now that this prediction has become reality, we move our discussion to charting a path forward.
 In Part 8, we highlight the risks and potential outcomes of a Fed tightening cycle pushing the economy into a recession or stagflation period.